kopi-cloud/cabbage/readme.md

 I'm using [Gradle](https://docs.gradle.org/current/userguide/userguide.html),
 [Flyway](https://flywaydb.org/documentation/), Java etc. just because they're the tools that I know best.
-I'm not saying this is the Correct Way to do things.
+I'm not saying this is the Right Way to do things.